337: Julius I began his papacy during which “he officially declared that the birth of Jesus would be celebrated on the 25th of December.”

 1953: The Jerusalem Post reported that Israel had contributed to "Watershood 1953," the Dutch Welfare Fund for the victims of the recent terrifying floods which claimed over 1,300 dead in Holland.

-1954: Birthdate of “Érik Izraelewicz[, a French journalist and author, specialised in economics and finance.”
+1954: Birthdate of “Érik Izraelewicz[, a French journalist and author, specialized in economics and finance.”

 1955: Birthdate of Avraham “Avram” Grant the Petah Tikva native who became a successful “football” manager.
 (In the U.S. this football is called soccer)